 There is also a section dedicated to this poll mode driver.

-Note: Due to external dependencies, this driver is disabled by default.
-It must be enabled manually by setting $CONFIG_RTE_LIBRTE_MLX5_PMD=Y$ and recompiling DPDK.
+Note: Due to external dependencies, this driver is disabled in default configuration of the "make" build.
+It can be enabled with CONFIG_RTE_LIBRTE_MLX5_PMD=y or by using "meson" build system which will detect dependencies.